 Austrian packaging EPR is governed by the Verpackungsverordnung (the Packaging Ordinance), most recently amended in 2021 to align with the revised EU Packaging Directive and to introduce stricter reporting requirements.
 The ordinance requires all companies that place packaging on the Austrian market to participate in a licensed collection and recovery system.

 ARA is the dominant licensed PRO in Austria.
 It is licensed by the Austrian Federal Ministry for Climate Action (BMK) and operates the yellow sack/bin and collection point network across Austrian municipalities.
-Alternative licensed PROs exist — including Reclay Austria and other smaller operators — but ARA holds the largest market share and is the most commonly used system for packaging declarations.
+Alternative licensed PROs exist — including Reclay UFH, Interzero, Bonus, and ERP Austria — but ARA holds the largest market share and is the most commonly used system for packaging declarations.

-Critically, Austria also maintains a separate national packaging register: the ERA (Elektronische Register Austria) system, managed by the Umweltbundesamt (Austrian Federal Environment Agency).
-Registration in ERA is a prerequisite for ARA participation and is also used for official compliance reporting to Austrian authorities.
-This two-step structure — national register first, then PRO — is similar to Portugal's SIRAPA + SPV approach.
+Critically, Austria also maintains a separate national producer registration: the EDM portal (Elektronisches Datenmanagement, edm.gv.at), operated under the federal ministry and typically accessed via the USP (Unternehmensserviceportal).
+EDM registration sits alongside your ARA participation and is used for official compliance reporting to Austrian authorities.
+This two-step structure — national register plus PRO — is similar to Portugal's SILiAmb + SPV approach.

 Who Must Register